friedrith/clean-code/rules/prefer-polymorphism-to-if-else.md

 - they are not scalable: everytime you need to add a currency you need to modify the function
 - when developers read the code they need to pass through the complexity of euros and dollars.
 For more complex features, it may be really long and hard.

-We suggest the alternative solution:
+This is an alternative solution:

 ```ts
 function renderTotalPrices(